mahroofvp/Movie-Gram/README.md

 Contributing:
 Contributions to MovieGram are welcome!
 If you find any issues or have suggestions for improvements, please let me know.

-License:
-The content of this project is licensed under the MIT License.
-Feel free to use and modify the code according to your needs.

 We hope you enjoy using MovieGram!
 If you have any questions or need assistance, please feel free to reach out.
 Happy movie searching!